Gastronomic Walks at High Altitude

 Your Energy Balance

-This is equivalent to about:
+This is equivalent to approximately:

 Based on the average nutritional values of Savoyard cuisine.